syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### Polyline

-The polyline is a shape that has a dimension of 1.
-It is called a simple line if it does not intersect itself.
-The polylines are often used to define linear features such as roads, rivers, and power lines.
+A polyline is a one-dimensional shape. if it does not intersect itself, it is called a simple line. polylines are frequently used to define linear features such as roads, rivers, and power lines.

 {% tabs %}
 {% highlight xaml %}